NathHK/MagicChess-Scripts/README.md

 # MagicChess-Scripts

-Scripts from my MagicChess Unity project, sourced directly from the local repository on my computer.
+Scripts from my MagicChess Unity game.

 This is a project I am (semi-)actively working on; I'd say it's roughly 80% complete.
 For information on what's left, see **Issues**—it's almost entirely bug-squashing.